nirlanka/ao/README.md

 When you run this Javascript file through NodeJS, or open the HTML file and look at the browser console, you will see that the execution happens on a JSON array that was created from the original syntax.

+## How to test

+Clone this repository first.
+Then, either,

+- The easiest way is to just run the Javascript file in NodeJS as `node seventeen`.
+- Otherwise, open the `index.html` in a browser (Chrome/FireFox).
+Then open the browser developer tools to see the console output.

+Change the Ao code in the Javascript file to test your own Ao code.

 ## Examples

 ### Function definition